 Examples of family members on this list include Catherine, Duchess of Cambridge and Elizabeth II.The information on this page of prominent British Royal Family members can help answer the questions, “Who was in the British Royal Family?” and "Who is part of the British Royal Family?

-- Photo: Richard Stonehouse/Stringer / Getty Images EntertainmentPrince William, Duke of Cambridge KG KT ADC, is the elder son of Charles, Prince of Wales, and Diana, Princess of Wales.
-He is second in line to succeed his grandmother, Queen Elizabeth II, after his father.
-William was educated at four schools in the United Kingdom and obtained a degree from the University of St Andrews.
-He spent parts of a gap year in Chile, Belize, and Africa.
-In December 2006, he completed 44 weeks of training as an officer, being commissioned as a lieutenant in the Blues and Royals Regiment.
-In April 2008, he qualified as a pilot in the British military.
-He then underwent helicopter flying training in order to become a full-time pilot with the RAF Search and Rescue ... more
+- Photo: Richard Stonehouse/Stringer / Getty Images EntertainmentPrince William, Duke of Cambridge, (William Arthur Philip Louis; born 21 June 1982) is a member of the British royal family.
+He is the elder son of Charles, Prince of Wales, and Diana, Princess of Wales.
+Since birth, he has been second in the line to succeed his grandmother Elizabeth II, who is queen of the United Kingdom and 15 other Commonwealth realms.
+William was educated at four schools in the United Kingdom and studied for a degree at the University of St. Andrews.
+During a gap year, he spent time in Chile, Belize, and Africa.
+In December 2006, he completed 44 weeks of training as an officer cadet and was commissioned in the Blues and Royals regiment.
+In April 2008, William completed... more

-Charles, Prince of Wales, is the eldest child and heir apparent of Queen Elizabeth II.
-Known alternatively in Scotland as Duke of Rothesay and in South West England as Duke of Cornwall, he is the longest-serving heir apparent in British history, having held the position since 1952.
-He is also the oldest person to be next-in-line to the throne since 1714.Charles was born at Buckingham Palace as the first grandchild of King George VI and Queen Elizabeth.
-He was educated at Cheam and Gordonstoun Schools, which his father, Prince Philip, Duke of Edinburgh, had attended as a child, as well as the Timbertop campus of Geelong Grammar School in Victoria, Australia.
+- Photo: Jamie Roach / Shutterstock.comCharles, Prince of Wales (Charles Philip Arthur George; born 14 November 1948) is the heir apparent to the British throne as the eldest son of Queen Elizabeth II.
+He has been Duke of Cornwall and Duke of Rothesay since 1952, and is the oldest and longest-serving heir apparent in British history.
+He is also the longest-serving Prince of Wales, having held that title since 1958.Charles was born at Buckingham Palace as the first grandchild of King George VI and Queen Elizabeth.
+He was educated at Cheam and Gordonstoun schools, which his father, Prince Philip, Duke of Edinburgh, had attended as a child, as well as the Timbertop campus of Geelong Grammar School in Victoria, Australia.
 After... more